 The Armored Earthen Dike on the west bank of Bayou Raccourci appears to be in fair condition.
-The articulated concrete blocks were coupled by copolymer rope and installed over a newly constructed earthen embankment.
-At the time of the inspection, the articulated mats were inundated with woody vegetation emerging through the gaps in the concrete blocks and in front of the mats.
+As reported on previous inspections, the articulated mats were inundated with woody vegetation emerging through the seams and in front of the concrete mats.
 The woody vegetation that is growing through the mats raises some concerns regarding the stability of the rope as the trees/shrubs continue to grow.
 The vegetative growth will be monitored during future inspections.
-We also notice that isolated sections of the mat appeared to be sliding towards the channel creating a separation of the concrete blocks at several locations causing a strain on the copolymer rope.
+As previously reported, there were isolated sections of the mat that appeared to be sliding towards the channel creating a separation of the concrete blocks at several locations causing a strain on the copolymer rope.
 Also, there are some variations in height of the embankment along the length of the armored earthen dike.
 This is believed to be caused by differential settlement of the dredged material and the weight of the articulated mats.
 These areas of concern will be monitoring closely on future site visits to determine if corrective actions are needed.
-(Appendix B, Photos 24 through 29)
+(Appendix B, Photos 24 through 31)